 The President of BWXT NEC is responsible for all activities within the company.
 The various functional groups, such as Human Resources, EHS, Quality and Communications report directly or indirectly to the President.
 Senior Management accountability for the effectiveness of the management systems is defined.
 The Director, EHS & Regulatory is responsible for the overall EHS program.
-During the reporting period, there were no changes to key positions.
-The Vice President, Strategy & Business Services left the business, with resultant modifications to the company organization structure as shown in Figure 3.
+During the reporting period, the Director of OPEX and Quality departed the business with responsibilities passing to the Quality Manager Peterborough.
+The company organization structure are shown in Figure 3 below.